Rare Corvette Collection Unearthed in NYC Underground Garage

 Imagine wandering into an underground garage in New York City and finding an incredible collection of vintage Corvettes.
 That’s what happened when 36 classic Vettes were discovered after sitting in a garage, collecting dust for more than a quarter of a century.

-These weren’t just your average, run of the mill corvettes (if there is such an animal).
+These weren’t just your average, run-of-the-mill corvettes (if there is such an animal).
 No, some of these cars were very rare gems and are worth a pretty penny.
-What may be even more interesting, though, is the backstory on these fabulous cars.
+What may be even more interesting, though, is the backstory of these fabulous cars.

 It was 1989 and the music channel VH1 ran a Corvette giveaway.

 In an effort to boost ratings and increase profit, the contest was the brainchild of Jim Cahill, a freelance TV producer.
 After all, it was his job to raise VH1’s national profile.
 So, he decided to give away one corvette for each decade they had been in production, from 1953 through 1989.
 In case you’re counting, that’s 36 cars.

 Hopefuls had to call in at $2 a pop (AT&T gave the network $1.49 of that money back).
 On the first day, more than 190,000 called in and by the time it was all said and done, 1.3 million was raised for the ailing network.

 Cahill took to the road to find the corvette collection.
 All told, he spent $610,000.
 To put that into perspective, today that figure would be around $1.1 million.
 The most notable car in the collection is a 1953 Corvette.
 There were only 300 of those cars built.

 The good news is, the thick layer of dust that has steeled over the cars actually helped to preserve them.